datasciencecampus/access-to-services/README.md

 ## The propeR package
 For ease of use, the tool has been converted into an R package that can be found [here](https://github.com/datasciencecampus/access-to-services/tree/develop/propeR).
 Read the [manual.md](https://github.com/datasciencecampus/access-to-services/blob/develop/propeR/manual.md) on how to find relevant bus and train travel data, convert it in GTFS format, initiate a OpenTripPlanner server and query it using the propeR package.

+We have also created a docker image of the example OTP server in the propeR package, and the propeR package itself.
+To install and run, [follow these steps](https://github.com/datasciencecampus/access-to-services/blob/develop/propeR/manualDocker.md).

 ## Authors / Contributors

 #### Data Science Campus - Office for National Statistics